owneraio/finp2p-tezos-adapter/specs/hold.md

 1. Remove `hold_id` association from storage.
 2. Call the `transfer` entry point of the FA2 to transfer the tokens in escrow from the proxy contract back to the original owner.

+### Special `fa2_transfer` entry point

+It is possible for someone to send FA2 tokens erroneously to the proxy contract (for instance if the user tries to do an escrow without going through the proxy).
+To return the funds, we add a new entry point which can send out _any_ FA2 tokens held by the proxy contract.
+This action can of course only be performed by an administrator of the proxy contract.